Curricular Practical Training

 - Offered a paid or unpaid employment opportunity qualified for CPT

-- In F-1 status for at least one academic year (if a graduate program curriculum requires enrolled students to immediately participate in curricular practical training, F-1 students may be exempt from the one academic year requirement)
+- Have been a full time student for at least one academic year (if a graduate program curriculum requires enrolled students to immediately participate in curricular practical training, F-1 students may be exempt from the one academic year requirement)

 - In good academic standing